 Settlement and Housing

 KILB OBJ 1

-To secure the implementation of the Core Strategy of the County Development Plan, in so far as is practicable, by ensuring the household allocation for Kilbride as set out in Table 2.12 of the Core Strategy are not exceeded.

-KILB OBJ 2

 To support and encourage residential development on under-utilised land and/or vacant lands including 'infill' and 'brownfield' sites, subject to a high standard of design and layout being achieved.
 New development should respect the scale, massing and character of the village.

-KILB OBJ 3
+KILB OBJ 2

 To promote the development of new residential areas to the south and east of the GAA pitch.
 New development should be developed in accordance with the objectives outlined in the Urban Design Objectives.

-KILB OBJ 4
+KILB OBJ 3

 To promote the provision of a village green/pocket park, to serve the needs of the village.

 Economy and Employment

+KILB OBJ 4

+To facilitate the development of lands zoned for mixed-use opposite Sweeney's pub and main village junction in order to enhance the village core and create a focal point for the village.

 KILB OBJ 5

-To facilitate the development of lands zoned for mixed-use opposite Sweeney's pub and main village junction in order to enhance the village core and create a focal point for the village.

-KILB OBJ 6

 To protect and enhance village core and promote consolidation of the commercial core around the centre of the village, and reuse of vacant sites and derelict underused buildings for residential, commercial or community uses.

 Infrastructure

+KILB OBJ 6

+To liaise, work with and support Irish Water to endeavour to provide adequate water services to meet the development needs of the Village within the Plan period.

 KILB OBJ 7

-To liaise, work with and support Irish Water to endeavour to provide adequate water services to meet the development needs of the Village within the Plan period.

-KILB OBJ 8

 To manage flood risk and development in line with the Strategic Flood Risk Assessment. (see Volume 4 Strategic Environmental Assessment, Appropriate Assessment and Strategic Flood Risk Assessment).

 Movement

+KILB OBJ 8

+To seek to provide improved and extended footpaths and public lighting within the village.

 KILB OBJ 9

-To seek to provide improved and extended footpaths and public lighting within the village.
+To seek to provide new pedestrian crossing(s) in key locations and upgrade the existing main village crossroads, improve pedestrian safety within the village, in conjunction with the relevant stakeholders.

 KILB OBJ 10

-To seek to provide new pedestrian crossing(s) in key locations and upgrade the existing main village crossroads, improve pedestrian safety within the village, in conjunction with the relevant stakeholders.

-KILB OBJ 11

 To seek to facilitate the development a linear walkway and amenity area along the banks of the River Ward to increase the accessibility and amenity value of the river and its amenity corridor, in conjunction with relevant stakeholders and subject to environmental assessments.

 Cultural and Natural Heritage

+KILB OBJ 11

+To preserve existing hedgerows, trees and views in the village.

 KILB OBJ 12

-To preserve existing hedgerows, trees and views in the village.
+To enhance the landscape setting of Kilbride through the planting of native trees and hedgerows within and surrounding the village.

 KILB OBJ 13

-To enhance the landscape setting of Kilbride through the planting of native trees and hedgerows within and surrounding the village.

-KILB OBJ 14

 To enhance and protect the special character and setting of the church of St Brigid and the Sacred Heart, Protected Structure, associated buildings and attendant grounds, and to integrate public realm improvements as part of the village enhancement programme.

 Green Infrastructure

-KILB OBJ 15
+KILB OBJ 14

 To enhance community and recreational uses including support for the development of a village green/pocket park within the village.

 Urban Design and Public Realm

+KILB OBJ 15

+To promote improved presentation along the main village spine and at the village entry points in the form of high-quality signage, public art and village style lighting standards.

 KILB OBJ 16

-To promote improved presentation along the main village spine and at the village entry points in the form of high-quality signage, public art and village style lighting standards.

-KILB OBJ 17

 To ensure that new development areas complement and integrate with the proposed amenity walks and village green/pocket park, where possible.